cryptid-megalodon/bGPT-compression-experiments/README.md

-# Byte LLMs on Compressed Data
+# Byte-based LLMs on Compressed Data

 This repository is a fork of the original [bGPT repository](https://github.com/byte-gpt/bGPT).
-The original repository was created by [Sander Wood](https://github.com/sanderwood) and [Sander Dieleman](https://github.com/sander-dieleman).
-Their original README is copied in the sections below and their original MIT license has been retained.
+The original repository was created by [Sander Wood](https://github.com/sanderwood) please see the published paper for more details: [Beyond Language Models: Byte Models are Digital World Simulators](https://arxiv.org/abs/2402.19155).
+Their original README is reproduced in later sections and their original MIT license has been retained.

 ## Introduction
 I was impressed by the results of byte-based Transformers.
 Transformers predicting byte